executium/api-version-2/rest-api.md

 None

 ## Fetch Symbol Price
 Public API but restrictions apply based on your subscription level.
 You must provide the exact `symbol` code which executium provides.
 You can review symbols in the `system/symbols` endpoint.
+For this endpoint we accept both `POST` and `GET`.
+An example of `GET` would be `https://marketdata.executium.com/api/v2/public/fetch-symbol-price?code=binance-btcusdt&side=asks&level=1`.

 ```
 POST /api/v2/public/fetch-symbol-price